Teams, tales and tips – a guide to the local game

 The surprise defeat of Lazio provided Crotone with unexpected salvation at the end of their first top-flight campaign in 2017 – the same may be needed in the late spring of 2018.

-Being reopened to international traffic in the summer of 2018, Crotone’s Sant’Anna Airport closed in 2016 following bankruptcy.
+Reopened to domestic traffic in 2018, Crotone’s Sant’Anna Airport closed in 2016 following bankruptcy.
 It is located 15km (9.5 miles) south of town.
+Autolinee Romano runs one bus a day to town (journey time 30mins), usually in the afternoons to connect with the Bergamo or Bologna flight, although there are now services from Milan, too.

 There are significantly more Ryanair flights, including from London Stansted, to Lamezia, 105km (65 miles) west of Crotone.
-Crotone-based Autolinee Romano runs a bus service Mon-Sat only, at 6am (direct) and mid-afternoon (via Catanzaro) from the airport, journey times to Crotone 2hr 15min/3hr.
+The Autolinee Romano service is Mon-Sat only, at 6am (direct) and mid-afternoon (via Catanzaro) from the airport, journey times to Crotone 2hrs 15mins/3hrs.
 From Crotone, it runs at 11.20am or 1.20pm, and 8.10pm.
 There are more services between the airport and Catanzaro, again not Sundays.

 The Romano terminal is on via Giuseppe di Vittorio close to the stadium.
 Romano also operates local bus services, tickets €1.50.